mdopt.utils package#

 Each tensor in the MPO list has legs (vL, vR, pU, pD), where v stands for “virtual”, p – for “physical”, and L, R, U, D – for “left”, “right”, “up”, “down” accordingly.
 Warning: will cause memory overflow for number of sites > ~20.

-Split a two-site MPS tensor according to the following diagram (in case of the SVD strategy, similarly but without the singular vals for the others):
+Split and truncate a two-site MPS tensor according to the following diagram (in case of the SVD strategy, similarly but without the singular vals for the others):

 m n